skrattaren/apf.rst/apf.rst

   Captain".
 (This information courtesy of the newsgroup rec.arts.startrek.misc.)

-  The "It's worse than that" part of the quote did not originate with "`Star Trek`_" itself, but with the 1987 song 'Star Trekkin', by The Firm, which was a huge novelty hit set to a simple 'London Bridge is falling down' tune, and featuring lyrics along the lines of:
+  The "It's worse than that" part of the quote did not originate with **Star Trek** itself, but with the 1987 song 'Star Trekkin', by The Firm, which was a huge novelty hit set to a simple 'London Bridge is falling down' tune, and featuring lyrics along the lines of: